darthturgle1/TryHackMe_Walkthroughs/UA_High.md

 ## index.php and remote command execution
 Use Firefox to navigate to **http://ua.thm/assets/index.php**.
 I had two reasons for this: I couldn't think of any other attack paths, and I have often seen CTFs where php files are used to gain access.

 Admittedly, this section of the writeup is mostly a lucky guess; I was genuinely shocked when it worked!
 In my Firefox address bar, I typed **http://ua.thm/assets/index.php?cmd=whoami**.
-This attempt was inspired by the Glitch TryHackMe room, which is among the most difficult rooms to still have an "Easy" rating.
+This attempt was inspired by the "Glitch" TryHackMe room, which is among the most difficult rooms to still have an "Easy" rating.

 The result was some encoded text: **d3d3LWRhdGEK**.
 I took this as a good sign since no error message appeared.